 - Talk to your children about medication safety.
 Explain to your children that medications are not candy (even though many taste good to appeal to little taste buds).
 Help them understand that medicine is good when you need it, but that it is important to follow instructions and be safe, and always have a grown up give you medication.

 - Remind family members to keep medications safe.
 If you have family visiting or staying overnight, talk to them about any medications they may bring into your home, and ask them to keep them locked up and out of sight.

 - Any time you have questions about a medication, appropriateness for your child, or dosing information, contact your healthcare provider before administering the medication.

 - Keep emergency phone numbers handy in case your child gets into medication or ingests too much.
 Your local poison control center, pediatrician, or nurses hotline can be helpful.

 Overall, OTC medicines designed for infants and children are safe when properly prescribed, dosed and administered.
 Unfortunately, medication errors do occur, and children can be seriously harmed by ingesting too much medication or an inappropriate medication.

-If your child has been harmed due to a medication error, defective product, or improper dosing or administration by a healthcare provider, contact Birth Injury Guide today to learn more about your legal rights as a parent, patient, and consumer.
-Fill out our online form to learn more about overdose risks and your options for justice.
+If your child has been harmed due to a medication error, defective product, or improper dosing or administration by a healthcare provider, contact Birth Injury Guide today to learn more about your legal rights as a parent, patient and consumer.
+Fill out our online form to learn more about overdose risks and your potential options for compensation.